mnneeltakemail2/testNeel3/neel-client/assets-management/mass-transfer.md

 # How to distribute a Token using Mass Transfer

-You can make mass transfers right from your Waves wallet.
+You can make mass transfers right from your Neel wallet.
-With this feature, you can distribute your Token, Waves or any other Waves based tokens on your balance directly to multiple (up-to 100) Waves addresses with several most natural actions.
+With this feature, you can distribute your Token, Neel or any other Neel based tokens on your balance directly to multiple (up-to 100) Neel addresses with several most natural actions.

-Let's make distribution for Waves tokens, although this method also works for any other tokens of your balance.
-Before you start, please make sure that you have enough Waves for the transaction fee.
+Let's make distribution for Neel tokens, although this method also works for any other tokens of your balance.
+Before you start, please make sure that you have enough Neel for the transaction fee.

 Open up your wallet.